Performance Review Program for Initial Licensure (PRPIL)

 14. I received an invoice.
 How can I pay my bill?

 Payments can be made via check, credit card, or money order.
+Credit card payments are subject to a 2% service fee.
 Please see Program Cost & Payment Options for more information.

 15. What is the best way to get my portfolio to Class Measures?